rivanov00/ReactJS_Uni_New/README.md

 Clone the repository:
 Open your terminal or command prompt and clone the project from your GitHub repository.

-winget install --id Git.Git -e --source winget
+winget install --id Git.Git -e --source winget  --->> to install git winget install -e --id OpenJS.NodeJS   --->> to install node.js

 git clone https://github.com/rivanov00/ReactJS_Uni_New/